What is an Unsecured Note?

 1. Risk level

-The risk level is fairly high when it comes to unsecured notes – because of the very reason that they’re unsecured.
-There is no collateral to back the notes up.
-The debt is not secured by the issuer’s assets, thereby increasing the level of risk associated with the debt.
+The risk level is comparatively high when it comes to unsecured notes, when compared to secured notes.
+The debt is not secured by the issuer’s assets, which increases the level of financial risk associated with the debt, or the risk of collectability.

 Whenever the risk is higher, the reward is higher.
 In the world of finance, everything follows the principle of “the greater the risk, the higher the reward.”
 The same applies to unsecured notes.
 Since the risk level associated with such a type of debt is high, the reward, i.e., the return to be received on the debt, is also relatively higher.